 • Keeping your swimwear clean so you don’t transfer lingering pool chemicals back to your skin

 Taking these simple precautions can help you keep your skin healthy as you swim.
 If you’re looking for the perfect way to boost your physical fitness levels, a pool can be exactly what you need.
-As one of the premier San Diego pool companies for more than four decades, San Diego Pools can create a custom pool for you that offers a great way to exercise as well as a place to relax and get away from it all.
+As one of the premier San Diego pool companies for more than four decades, San Diego Pools can create a custom pool for you that offer a great way to exercise as well as a place to relax and get away from it all.
 Give us a call today at 888-707-7786.